 - Turmeric Powder: This can be found at many stores, including Costco.
 You can also try using turmeric drops.
 If you don't have turmeric, you can replicate the tang in these turmeric lemon shots by using apple cider vinegar.

-- Ginger: For these ginger turmeric shots, we need ginger!
-We use fresh ginger root but you can use ginger juice or powdered ginger in a pinch; you can also use black pepper in place of ginger if you don't have it.
+- Ginger: We use fresh ginger root, but you can use ginger juice or powdered ginger in a pinch for the spicy kick; you can also use black pepper in place of ginger if you don't have it.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!